-Last week, a select group of clients and our wealth managers had the privilege of listening to Dr. Tom Howard and Lambert Bunker from Athena Invest discuss investments, in particular some of the behavioral research we use to make our investment decisions.
+Last week, a select group of clients and our financial advisors had the privilege of listening to Dr. Tom Howard and Lambert Bunker from Athena Invest discuss investments, in particular some of the behavioral research we use to make our investment decisions.

 “Behavior is predictive.
 Past returns are not,” said Dr. Howard.
 Never has this been more evident than in this year’s negotiations between the White House and Beijing—recent behavior is completely different than in the past.
 The amount of the US economy that depends upon China is small, relative to the amount of the Chinese economy that depends upon the US.
 Furthermore, “the stock market over-reacts…this happens all the time.”
 The amount of trading with China is large, and we run a deficit, but the “trade deficit” is not the problem.
 (1)